SELINA-team/SELINA.R/README.md

 ### Predict

-This is a basic example which shows you how to train a MADA model with your own data.
+This is a basic example which shows you how to do annotation.
 Files used in here are included in folder `demo`.
-You can check parameter details with command `?train_model`.
+You can check parameter details with command `?query_predict`.

 ``` r
 library(SELINA)